 - Allowing the development of processes and control standards for smaller companies to follow.

-A Welcomed Delay (of the Inevitable)
+A Welcomed Delay of ASC 842 (and the Inevitable)

 Based on discussions and conclusions during the meeting, this may be the beginning of a welcomed new trend for the FASB to allow a two-year delay between public company and privately held company implementation of significant new standards.